What If Your Perfectionism Isn’t Excellence, but Protection?

 The Loop That Keeps It Alive

-Perfectionism tends to run in a loop: anxiety rises, you overwork or over-edit, relief arrives briefly, and the belief tightens its grip.
+Perfectionism tends to run in a loop: anxiety rises, you overwork or over-edit, relief arrives briefly, and that relief causes the habit to tighten its grip.

 What Actually Helps